lindseycarlson23/workout-placita/README.md

 ![Alt text](<assets/images/Fitness_Tracker_Logo .png>)

 ## Objective
-As a final project our team wanted to create a full stack MERN application to demonstrate the skills we have learned these past 3 months.
-We present our Fitness Tracker Application.
+For the University of Texas at Austin Coding Bootcamp final project, our team created a full stack MERN application to demonstrate the skills we have learned during the 12 weeks of the bootcamp.
+It was originally named Fitness Tracker.
+Since completing the bootcamp, the app has been renamed to Workout Placita with additional features ongoing.

 ## Description

-Looking for a way to track your favorite workouts!
-Checkout our Fitness Tracker Application.
-Our fitness app allows the user to login and create their own personal workout profile.
-Within their profile, the user can select the type of workout they are doing or just did and write a description about it.
-They can also make comments about the workout they just finished and if they recommend it.
-The user can also be part of a workout community by adding other users who are currently using the fitness app.
+The idea for this applicationw as born out of practicality.
+I wanted a way to record my personal thoughts about a specific video workout so that I could easily find it in the future and either share or redo the workout (or both!).
+The platform I was using only had a simple bookmarking option, but no way to indicate why I bookmarked the app.
+With generic workout names (20 min Yoga Flow, 10 min Empathy Meditation, 30 90s Ride), it required scrolling and guessing and luck to find previously enjoyed workouts.
+I also wasn't looking for another way to track my activity - more my experience.

+Meet Workout Placita.

+Placita is Latin for opinions.
+Workout Placita allows you to record your person opinions or notes about your workout, and then access and share that information in the future.
+You simply create your own personal workout profile.
+Once within your profile, you are able to make a record of your workout, including the name, URL link, and (most importantly!) your thoughts.

+Placita is Spanish for little plaza.
+Workout Placita is also a gathering place for you to connect with your friends and view their workout opinions as well.
+You can read their workout thoughts and make your own comments, creating a conversation about that specific workout.

 ## Table of Contents